ismailfer/exchange-simulator/README.md

 This is a simulated exchange that accepts market and limit order types.

-Users can submit orders using a Websocket feed; and receive order and trade events via Websockets too
+RestAPI is used to submit order requests, get order status, get static data, and market data.

+ًWebsocket stream is used to submit order requests,  receive order and trade events.
+This is usually much faster than using a RestAPI

 Market data is also fed via websockets